ethereum-optimism/optimism/packages/rollup-full-node/README.md

 `/config/parity/local-chain-config.json` configures the local parity chain.
 This should not normally need modification.

-# Running the Server
+# Running the Aggregator Server
-Run `yarn server` to run the aggregator server.
+Run `yarn server:aggregator` to run the aggregator server.

+# Running the Fullnode Server
+Run `yarn server:fullnode` to run the fullnode server.

 # Running a Persistent Chain
 Run `./exec/startChain.sh` to start a local persistent blockchain.